DavidLMS/aphra/README.md

 #### Option 3: Install with Poetry

+Poetry is a dependency management and packaging tool for Python that helps you manage your project's dependencies more effectively.
+It also simplifies the process of packaging your Python projects.

 1. Install Poetry if you haven't already:
     ```bash
     curl -sSL https://install.python-poetry.org | python3 -